linbudu599/tanstack-virtual-list/README.md

 ## Dynamic Virtual List

 The `tanstack-virtual-list` package provides support for **virtual list with subitems of variable height** via `props.dynamic`.
-Internally, `tanstack-virtual-list` renders the list using the specialized `DynamicVirtualList`, which has a slightly different layout and configuration of the list, list container, and subitem containers, as compared to when the list is fixed height.
+Internally, `tanstack-virtual-list` renders the list using the specialized `DynamicVirtualList`, which has a slightly different layout and configuration of the list, list container, and subitem containers, as compared to when the list is using fixed height.

 ```tsx
 import React from 'react';